dpareasy/Assignment1/README.md

 2. `package.xml`: File to configure this package;
 3. `launch/`: Contains the configuration to launch this package;
     * launch_file.launch: it launches armor server and all the nodes used in this simulation.
-4. `msg/`: It contains the message exchanged through ROS topics:
+4. `msg/`: It contains the message exchanged through ROS topics
     * Point.msg: It is the message representing a 2D point.
 5. `srv/`: It Contains the definition of each server used by this software:
     * GetPose.srv: It defines the request and response to get the current robot position;